bclevine/DECaLS_catalog_downloader/README.md

 ### Put Coordinates into Textfile
 Once this is done, copy your coordinate list into a textfile.
 An example file comes with this distribution, but if you would like to use a different one (or have multiple in the directory) you can specify the name of the file when running the code.
 The row structure of the file should be as follows: `ra_coordinate dec_coordinate size_of_cutout name_of_cutout`

+**Notes:**

-You can use spaces or tabs to separate the entries.
-The textfile can have as many columns as you'd like.
-The name of the cutout is optional.
+1. You can use spaces and/or tabs to separate the entries.
+2. The textfile can have as many columns as you'd like.
+3. The name of the cutout is optional.
 If no name is provided, each cutout will be named after its ra and dec position.
-Custom file names cannot contain spaces.
-It's also recommended (but not required) to include the .fits extension in the custom name, as the script will not append that on its own.
-The size of the cutout is its width in degrees.
+4. Custom file names *cannot* contain spaces.
+5. It's recommended (but not required) to include the .fits extension in the custom name, as the script will not append that on its own.
+6. The size of the cutout is its width in degrees.

-To do this easily, I recommend making a Google sheet or Excel spreadsheet with all the values you want, and then just copy/pasting that into the txt file.
+To easily make the textfile, I recommend making a Google sheet or Excel spreadsheet with all the values you want, and then just copy/pasting that into the txt file.

 ### Run the Script
 It's time to run the script.
 In your terminal, navigate to the directory and type the following command: